Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/WSL2.md

          iotedge logs -f WebModule \--tail 500

-    B.  Go to <http://localhost:8080/> and add a new location.
+    B.  Go to <http://localhost:8181/> and add a new camera.

 > ![](media/image9.png)